 - Shellac: The second most commonly used natural material in guitar finishing is shellac.
 The natural resin obtained from the secretions of the shellac cochineal.
 It is mainly used for instruments with soundboard, such as Spanish guitars and acoustic guitars.
 Due to its lightness, crystallinity and brightness, it has always been the favorite treatment of master guitar makers in the manufacture of classical instruments.
 The use of this material is more difficult and complicated than oils and waxes.
-It can be applied with wadded cloth. (muñequilla)
+It can be applied by french polishing (muñequilla)

 Advantages and disadvantages of nitrocellulose finishes vs. polyurethane